HirTan14/Codedex-project-tic-tac-toe/README.md

 # Codedex-project-tic-tac-toe
 A basic GUI tic tac toe project in python.
-It allows you to play a game of tic tac toe and reset
+It allows you to play a game of tic tac toe and reset.
+It also allows the user to change the color of the board.
+It requires a tkinter library to run.

+Hope you have fun!
+- Hiranmayi Tangella